Coronavirus (COVID-19): Saint Michael’s Guidance

 After much thought and after considering the needs of the people using our services and their families, Personal Protective Equipment (PPE) requirements and government advice, we have taken the decision revise our visiting policy as follows:

-- For those patients who are not known or suspected COVID-19 positive, visiting can now take place via appointment.
-Visits should be booked via the Family Liaison Officer – please call the Hospice (01423) 879 687 for further information regarding this.
+- For those patients who are not known/suspected COVID-19 positive, visiting can now take place via appointment.
+Visits will be booked via the Family Liaison Officer – please call the Hospice (01423) 879 687 for further information regarding this.

 - Visit start times must be staggered at least 10 minutes apart, to allow for visitors to don PPE at the entrance whilst also continuing to respect social distancing.
 Visits can take place between 2-8pm, seven days a week, for a maximum of four hours.